thepeergroup/aspen/README.md

 Need a refresher?
 [See the Cypher manual.](https://neo4j.com/docs/cypher-manual/current/)

-#### Terminology
+#### Parts of an Aspen file

-There are two important concepts in Aspen: __narratives__ and __discourses__.
+There are two important parts of any Aspen file: a __narrative__ and a __discourse__.

 A __narrative__ is a description of data that records facts, observations, and perceptions about relationships.
-For example, in an Aspen file, we'll write `(Matt) [knows] (Brianna)` to describe the relationship between these two people.
+For example, in an Aspen file, we'll describe a relationship between two people like this: `(Matt) [knows] (Brianna)`.

 A __discourse__ is a way of speaking or writing about a subject.
-Because Aspen doesn't automatically know what `(Matt) [knows] (Brianna)` means, we have to tell it.
-It knows that Matt and Brianna will be nodes, but doesn't know what their labels or attributes will be.
+Aspen doesn't automatically know what `(Matt) [knows] (Brianna)` means, so we have to tell it.
+Because they're wrapped in parentheses, Aspen knows that Matt and Brianna will be nodes, but it doesn't know enough to generate Cypher just from this line.

 In an Aspen file, the discourse is written at the top, and the narrative is written at the bottom, __always__ split by a line of just four dashes: `----`.